|

 It was actually very good, though it was tough to eat knowing what it

-that this was only the first course.
-I was busy filling up on the
+know that this was only the first course.
+I was busy filling up on

-pickled veggies.
-They love pickled stuff here – carrots, cucumbers,
+the pickled veggies.
+They love pickled stuff here – carrots,

-peppers, beets, cabbage – you name it, they’ll soak it in a brine and
+cucumbers, peppers, beets, cabbage – you name it, they’ll soak it in a

-serve it for every meal.
-So when the waiters took all of our plates, I
+brine and serve it for every meal.
+So when the waiters took all of

-was so glad because I was extremely full, but they came back with the
+our plates, I was so glad because I was extremely full, but they came

-main meal.
-I was stunned – I have never seen such food.
-There were
+back with the main meal.
+I was stunned – I have never seen such

 After dinner, Ramsey